-Mood swing: LeBron, Cavs home looking to turn around Finals
+Mood Swing: LeBron, Cavs Home Looking To Turn Around Finals

 The Cavaliers may be in a dark place.

 For the third time in the past four Finals, James and his teammates enter Game 3 against the Warriors in a win-or-make-summer-vacation-plans situation.
-After they wasted a 51-point effort by James — with a reversed official’s call, missed free throw by George Hill and bone-headed move from J.R.
-Smith — and let Game 1 slip away in overtime , and following Stephen Curry’s 3-point barrage in Game 2 , the Cavs are faced with the reality that their season, strange as it has been to this point, is in serious jeopardy.
+After they wasted a — with a reversed official’s call, missed free throw by George Hill and bone-headed move from J.R.
+Smith — and let , and following , the Cavs are faced with the reality that their season, strange as it has been to this point, is in serious jeopardy.

 However, coach Tyronn Lue, who plans to give disappointing forward Rodney Hood playing time on Wednesday night, feels his team can change the complexion of this series.